Product packaging data sharing

 • Monitor international developments

-• Evaluate the use of GS1 open data standards for identifying, capturing and sharing relevant data and building on existing systems.
+• Evaluate the use of GS1 open data standards for identifying, capturing and sharing relevant data

-Steering Group representatives
+Steering group representatives